paulagarciaserrano/depression-signs-detection-with-nlp/README.md

 # Depression Signs Detection with NLP
-A Machine Learning Approach to Detect Depression Signs in Social Media Text
+An Artificial Intelligence Approach to Detect Depression Signs in Social Media Text

 ## Introduction
 I have explored how AI algorithms can be applied to detect signs of depression from social media text in English.